Gujarati people: United States

 Gujaratis have achieved a high demographic profile in many urban districts worldwide, notably in India Square, or Little Gujarat, in Bombay, Jersey City, New Jersey, USA, within the New York City Metropolitan Area, as large-scale immigration from India continues into New York, with the largest metropolitan Gujarati population outside of India.

 The United States has the second-largest Gujarati diaspora after Pakistan.
 The highest concentration of the population of over 200,000 is in the New York City Metropolitan Area, notably in the growing Gujarati diasporic center of India Square in Jersey City, New Jersey, and Edison in Middlesex County in Central New Jersey.
 Significant immigration from India to the United States started after the landmark Immigration and Nationality Act of 1965.
 Early immigrants after 1965 were highly educated professionals.
 Since US immigration laws allow sponsoring immigration of parents, children and particularly siblings on the basis of family reunion, the numbers rapidly swelled.
-A number of Gujarati are twice or thrice-migrant because they came directly from the former British colonies of East Africa or from East Africa via Great Britain respectively.
+A number of Gujarati are twice or thrice-migrants because they came directly from the former British colonies of East Africa or from East Africa via Great Britain respectively.
 Given the Gujarati propensity for business enterprise, a number of them opened shops and motels.
 While they may make up only around 0.1% of the population in the United States, Gujarati Americans control over 40% of the hospitality market in the country, for a combined net worth of over US$40 billion and employing over one million employees.
 Gujaratis, especially the Patidar Samaj, also dominate as franchisees of fast food restaurant chains such as Subway and Dunkin' Donuts.